MattHJensen/numfocus.org/content/pages/foundation/index.rst

 -  Web-page hosting and bandwidth fees for projects

-NumFOCUS aims to ensure that money is available to keep projects in the scientific Python stack funded and available.
+NumFOCUS aims to ensure that money is available to keep projects in the scientific data stack funded and available.
 So if you find value in these tools and have always wanted to give back, donating to NumFOCUS gives you a way of supporting either a specific project of your choice or all of these great codes at once!